 Penn State Altoona's degree program, in affiliation with The Pennsylvania State University's College of Education, is accredited by the National Council for Accreditation of Teacher Education (NCATE) and by the Pennsylvania Department of Education (PDE).

 The Curriculum: Semesters 1-3

-In addition to general education, during semesters 1-3 students prepare for entrance into the Education major by completing coursework in such areas as Educational Theory and Policy, Educational Psychology, and Curriculum and Instruction.
+In addition to general education, during semesters one through three, students prepare for entrance into the education major by completing coursework in educational theory and policy, educational psychology, and curriculum and instruction.

 Entrance to the Major

 Students seek entrance to the major through an online entrance to major process.
 Students interested in the PK-4 program take general education and entrance to major (ETM) courses during their first two years.

 Entrance to Major Requirements